-Forget about frozen meatballs.
-Making homemade meatballs is a breeze and so much more flavourful!
-Dust off your cast iron skillet and learn how to make your own meatballs from scratch.
-Today I’ll be sharing a recipe for Italian-style meatballs!
+Making homemade meatballs is a simple thing to do and so much more flavorful than buying frozen ones!
+Dust off your cast iron skillet and learn how to make your own italian meatballs from scratch.

 HOMEMADE MEATBALLS RECIPE VIDEO

 Are you new to the Kitchen?
 If so, there’s something you should know about my recipe videos.
 I do this little thing called “silent-film mode”, so if you like what you see, I hope you’ll subscribe to my YouTube channel!

 This post may contain affiliate links, meaning that if you choose to purchase something after clicking on one of the links in this post, I may earn a small commission at no additional cost to you.

 WHAT INGREDIENTS DO YOU NEED TO MAKE MEATBALLS?